CTIBiases/cti_biases/README.md

 ### Outputs and their meaning

 #### `REPORT.txt`
-Human-readable audit log of the analysis.
+Audit log of the analysis.
 Contains:
 - total completed and per-protocol counts,
 - H1 and H2 outputs,
 - Cook's-distance ranking,